- 1 What are the environmental conflicts ports face?

 Goods, services, and materials produced from ocean-related economic activities figure a US$2.5 trillion annual value.
 You can then imagine the amount of increased port activity the maritime industry faces.
 Not only does an increase in shipping lead to port congestion and extra business costs, but this increases noise and air pollution levels.
 Residents can complain about this.

 2. Hazardous waste emissions caused by port operations construction

 With 90 percent of the world’s goods transported by ships, ports must reconstruct to accommodate more ships and reduce port congestion.
 However, construction produces harmful sediments in port waters, negatively affecting the environment.
 When doing construction, the percentage of pollutants found in port waters and surrounding air increases.

-There are many different factors when doing port construction to be tracked and followed to ensure that issues caused from construction do not halt business activities or cause environmental problems for ports and surrounding areas.
+There are many different factors when doing port construction to be tracked and followed to ensure that issues caused by construction do not halt business activities or cause environmental problems for ports and surrounding areas.

 One solution, when doing construction, ports can adopt a green mentality.
 They can be transparent with the communities around them, and they can halt their projects if required when pollution levels are too high.
 However, understanding the port ecosystem helps ports decide when to do construction for better sustainability to prevent such actions.
 Interested in knowing how to track water, air, and noise pollution in ports to make your port more competitive?

 National laws and regulations regarding water quality and environmental protection are specific to your port’s location.
 For example, a port located in France will have different regulations than a port located in the United States or Canada.